Prof. Dan-Dan Wang

 Email:dandanwang@fudan.edu.cn

-Dr. Dandan Wang received his B.S. degree from China Pharmaceutical University in 2010 and his Ph.D. degree from Fudan University in 2015.
-From 2015 to 2021, he was a postdoctoral associate in the Department of Neuroscience at Scripps Research and the Center for Integrative Brain Research at Seattle Children’s.
-He joined the Institute of Brain Science at Fudan University in 2021as a principal investigator.
-He was awarded by Shanghai Program for High-Level Overseas Talents and the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning.
-His work has been published on Science, Human Molecular Genetics, Development, Neurology of Aging, and other peer-reviewed scientific journals.
+Dr. Dandan Wang received his Ph.D. from Fudan University in 2015.
+From 2015 to 2020, he conducted postdoctoral research at the Scripps Research Institute.
+Between 2020 and 2021, he served as a Research Scientist at the Center for Integrative Brain Research, Seattle Children's Research Institute, USA.
+In 2021, he joined the Institute of Brain Science at Fudan University, where he focuses on target discovery and translational intervention research for neurological disorders.
+His major research findings have been published in academic journals such as Science and Nature Neuroscience.
+He was awarded by national and Shanghai Program for High-Level Overseas Talents and the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning.

 Enrollment Major